tempelaar-team/qc_lab/docs/user_guide/models/holstein_model.rst

 and by convention we assume that :math:`\hbar = 1`, :math:`k_{B} = 1`.

-Parameters
+constants
 ----------

-The following table lists all of the parameters required by the `HolsteinLatticeModel` class:
+The following table lists all of the constants required by the `HolsteinLatticeModel` class:

-.. list-table:: HolsteinLatticeModel Parameters
+.. list-table:: HolsteinLatticeModel constants
    :header-rows: 1

    * - Parameter (symbol)